dmailloux/LearnProgrammingWithPython/Lesson1/README.md

 ## Homework

+### Add Two Numbers

-Using what you now know, create a new program that will
+Using what you've learned, create a new program called `addtwo.py` that will

-1. prompt a user for a number
+1. prompt the user for a number
 2. then once the user has entered that number, prompt them for another number
 3. add those two numbers together and write the result to the terminal

+#### Expected Behavior

+Enter a number: 5

+Enter another number: 10

+15

 Did something unexpected happen?
 Why?
 Review the material in this lesson if you get stuck.

 The sample programs can be found under the `Examples` folder up above.

+### Volume of a Cube

+Write a program called `cubevolume.py` that will

+1. prompt the user for the length of the cube
+2. prompt the user for the width of the cube
+3. prompt the user for the height of the cube
+4. print the volume of the cube

+#### Expected Behavior

+Enter the length of the cube: 6.1

+Enter the width of the cube: 2.3

+Enter the height of the cube 5

+70.14999999999999